Title 7 Natural Resources and Environmental Control

 2.2.8 Model year vehicles 1996 and older powered solely by diesel fuel.

-2.3.1 Vehicles shall be pre-inspected prior to the emission inspection, and shall be prohibited from testing should any unsafe conditions be found.
+2.3.1 Vehicles shall be pre-inspected by the Division prior to the emission inspection, and shall be prohibited from testing should any unsafe conditions be found.
 These unsafe conditions include, but are not limited to significant exhaust leaks, and significant fluid leaks.
-The Division and the Department shall not be responsible for major vehicle component failures during the test, of parts which were deficient or excessively worn prior to the start of the test.
+The Division and the Department shall not be responsible for major vehicle component failures during the test, including parts which were deficient or excessively worn prior to the start of the test.

 2.3.2 Vehicles shall be rejected from testing, as covered in this regulation, if the exhaust system is missing or leaking, or if the vehicle is in an unsafe condition for testing.

-2.3.3 Effective January 1, 1997 for vehicles registered in New Castle County and July 1, 1997 for vehicles registered in Kent County, in order to qualify for a waiver under 7.0 of this regulation on any 1996 or later model year vehicle, emission repairs shall be performed by a certified emission repair technician as defined in 8.0 of this regulation.
+2.3.3 Effective January 1, 1997 for vehicles registered in New Castle County and July 1, 1997 for vehicles registered in Kent County, in order to qualify for a waiver under Section 7.0 on any 1996 or later model year vehicle, emission repairs shall be performed by a certified emission repair technician as defined in Section 8.0.

 2.3.4 Vehicles with engines of a model year older than the chassis model year shall be required to pass the standards commensurate with the chassis model year.